chef/chef-web-docs/chef_master/source/deprecations_locale_lc_all.rst

 Setting the ``LC_ALL`` variable is NOT recommended.
 As a system-wide setting, ``LANG`` should provide the desired behavior. ``LC_ALL`` is intended to be used for temporarily troubleshooting issues rather than an everyday system setting.
 Changing ``LC_ALL`` can break Chef's parsing of command output in unexpected ways.
 Use one of the more specific ``LC_`` properties as needed.
-This deprecation warning was added in Chef 15.0.
-Support for property ``lc_all`` will be removed for Chef 16.0.
+This deprecation warning was added in Chef Client 15.0.
+Support for property ``lc_all`` will be removed for Chef Client 16.0.

 .. end_tag